Eidolon: A Post-Quantum Signature Scheme Based on k-Colorability in the Age of Graph Neural Networks: Abstract

 \section{Abstract}

-We propose \Eidolon{}, a practical post-quantum signature scheme grounded in the NP-complete $k$-colorability problem.
+We propose \Eidolon{}, a post-quantum signature scheme grounded in the NP-complete $k$-colorability problem.
 Our construction generalizes the Goldreich–Micali–Wigderson zero-knowledge protocol to arbitrary $k \geq 3$, applies the Fiat–Shamir transform, and uses Merkle-tree commitments to compress signatures from $O(tn)$ to $O(t \log n)$.
-Crucially, we generate hard instances via planted “quiet” colorings that preserve the statistical profile of random graphs.
-We present the first empirical security analysis of such a scheme against both classical solvers (ILP, DSatur) and a custom graph neural network (GNN) attacker.
-Experiments show that for $n \geq 60$, neither approach recovers the secret coloring, demonstrating that well-engineered $k$-coloring instances can resist modern cryptanalysis, including machine learning.
-This revives combinatorial hardness as a credible foundation for post-quantum signatures.
+We generate instances by planting a coloring while aiming to preserve the statistical profile of random graphs.
+We present an empirical security analysis of such a scheme against both classical solvers (ILP, DSatur) and a custom graph neural network (GNN) attacker.
+Experiments show that for $n \geq 60$, neither approach is able to recover a valid coloring matching the planted solution, suggesting that well-engineered $k$-coloring instances can resist the considered classical and learning-based cryptanalytic approaches.
+These experiments indicate that the constructed instances resist the attacks considered in our evaluation.

-\textbf{Keywords:} Post-quantum cryptography, $k$-colorability, NP-hard signatures, zero-knowledge proofs, Fiat–Shamir transform, graph neural networks.
+\textbf{Keywords:} Post-quantum cryptography, $k$-colorability, NP-hard signatures, zero-knowledge proofs, fiat–shamir transform, graph neural networks.